Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Correct answer: D. Publish the package to a public NuGet repository** ✅

-Explanation:

-To share a package with **anonymous users** (anyone on the internet without needing to log in), you must use an **Azure Artifacts Public Feed**.

-1.  **Public Feeds:** Azure DevOps allows you to create feeds with "Public" visibility.
-These feeds are accessible to anyone who has the URL, even if they are not members of your Azure DevOps organization.
-2.  **Minimizing Publication Points:** By creating a public feed within your existing Azure DevOps project, you keep the package management inside your current ecosystem.
-This is more efficient and provides fewer "publication points" to manage than moving the package to an entirely external platform like NuGet.org.
-3.  **Why not C (Release View)?** Release views are used within private feeds to mark certain versions of a package as "stable" or "production-ready" for internal teams.
-They do not grant public or anonymous access.
-4.  **Why not D (Public NuGet repository)?** While publishing to NuGet.org would make the package anonymous, it creates an entirely new publication point on a different platform, which violates the requirement to "minimize" the number of points.

-**Correct Workflow:**

-1. Go to Azure Artifacts and click **Create Feed**.
-2. Set the visibility to **Public**.
+The key requirement here is making the package available to **anonymous users outside your organization** while minimizing publication points.

+Azure Artifacts feeds are private by default.

+Even if you change the feed URL or create a new feed, Azure Artifacts requires authentication to access packages (unless you are using a public feed in a **public project**).
+However, the scenario implies a typical private Azure DevOps organization.

+- **A. Change the feed URL** – Does not remove the authentication requirement.
+- **B. Create a new feed** – Still requires authentication unless the project is public; this adds an extra publication point rather than minimizing them.
+- **C. Promote to a release view** – This manages quality stages within the **same feed** but does not make the package anonymous to the outside world.
+- **D. Publish to a public NuGet repository** – This meets the requirement of anonymous external access and uses a single, widely accessible publication point (nuget.org), minimizing the number of endpoints you need to manage for public distribution.

-3. Publish your package to this new public feed.
+**Answer: D. Publish the package to a public NuGet repository.**

-### Question #21
+### Question #19 💩💩💩

 You use GitHub for source control and project-related discussions.

 You receive a notification when an entry is made to any team discussion.

 You need to ensure that you receive email notifications only for discussions in which you commented or in which you are mentioned.
 Which two Notifications settings should you clear?

 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.